EterNomm/NetGameDocs/README.md

 # NetGameDocs
-Lists of useful documentation for creating a multiplayer game You can find all the links at the very bottom part
+Lists of useful documentation for creating a multiplayer game

 ## Why i created this
 Well, multiplayer is hard to create, ngl.
-Thats why i created this repo to help anybody who wants to make a networked game This can be very helpful if your game is server side, meaning that server is the one who did every logic, and the client just visualizes it
+Thats why i created this repo to help anybody who wants to make a networked game.
+This can be very helpful if your game is server side, meaning that server is the one who did every logic, and the client just visualizes it.
+You can find all the links at the very bottom part

 ### The problem with latency
 So, basically, networking is pretty complicated.
 But you can pick some networking library to save your time